NZK95/grubmod/README.md

 ## Troubleshooting & Support
-If you encounter errors or bugs, please report them via the [issue](https://github.com/NZK95/grubmod/issues).<br>
+If you encounter errors or bugs, please report them via the [issue tracker](https://github.com/NZK95/grubmod/issues).<br>
 Sometimes, after changing BIOS parameters, the system might not boot.
 To reset BIOS to defaults, clear the CMOS or remove the battery.